The Politics of the EU Purse: Mastering the Multiannual Financial Framework

 Place: Centre for European Policy Studies, Brussels

-Scientific Coordinators: Cinzia Alcidi (CEPS) and Wolfgang Wessels (EUI)
+Course Coordinators: Cinzia Alcidi (CEPS) and Wolfgang Wessels (EUI and University of Cologne)

-This Executive Training examines the new developments of the EU budget, focusing on the strategic role that member states and parliaments play in negotiations for the determination of the new Multiannual Financial Framework (MFF).
-Participants will upgrade their strategic knowledge, develop key skills and share best practices in a year that is critical for the EU’s future.
+Participants will upgrade their strategic knowledge on the EU’s multi-level and multi-actor playing field, develop key skills in EU monitoring and share best practices regarding these critical negotiations.
 This interactive seminar discusses both the substance and the organisation of the MFF as a case study, with the aim to strengthen participants’ grip on processes taking place in Brussels and in the member states.

 Discounted fees for applicants from: